Identity Governance Blog

 As its name implies, there are two facets to IAM compliance:

-1. identity management manages user identities from creation to maintenance to deletion.
+1. Identity management manages user identities from creation to maintenance to deletion.
 It involves processes such as user provisioning and de-provisioning, as well as ensuring the accuracy of user information.

-2. access management controls user access to specific resources, applications or systems a user needs to perform their duties.
+2. Access management controls user access to specific resources, applications or systems a user needs to perform their duties.
 It involves permissions, authentication and authorization to ensure that users have the right level of access based on their roles and responsibilities.

 Cloud identity uses an identity management database to verify login attempts.
 This database is a living record of all the people who are allowed access; it needs ongoing updating and Identity Administration to keep current with these individuals as they onboard, change job duties and leave.